mtik00/free-game-notifier/README.md

 ## Configuration

-You can configure the application using only environment variables, only the command line, or a combination of both where command-line args take precedence over environment variables.
+You can configure the application using only environment variables, only the settings file, or a combination of both where the settings file takes precedence over environment variables.

 The webhook parameter is not required.
 Debug output will be logged instead of